mui/material-ui/docs/data/joy/customization/dark-mode/dark-mode.md

 ### Identify the system mode

-To check if the user's preference is in light or dark mode, use the `useColorScheme` React hook:
+Use the `useColorScheme` React hook to check if the user's preference is in light or dark mode:

 ```js
 import { useColorScheme } from '@mui/joy/styles';